Independent Contractor Agreement Utah

 While you won't have as much control over your contractor, you will receive tax-related benefits.
 You are only required to issue a contractor a 1099 form if you pay them more than $600.
 So, if the job is limited, you probably won't have to worry about taxes.
 Minimum wage requirements do not apply to independent contractors, and you also won't have to worry about providing benefits.

-If you need help with an independent contractor agreement Utah, you can post your legal need on UpCounsel's marketplace.
+If you need help with an independent contractor agreement in Utah, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.